Hobbies and interests

 Destiny Pinnock

 Hello, my name is Destiny Pinnock, and if you did not know, Destiny means "the hidden power believed to control what will happen in the future or fate."
 By no means can I control the future, but I do know who does.
 His name is Jesus and giving my life to Him was the best decision I ever made.
 Being a Christian in high school is not at all easy.
 Not only do people mock your morals and beliefs, but acting like Jesus is in itself a challenge.
-Sometimes I treat people so rudely that they could hardly believe that I was a Christian.
-I want to spread the word of God using my Art and Musicallity, and through these scholarships, I believe that I will be able to spread the message of love that God left with us to better the world we are in now.
+I want to spread the word of God using Art and Music.
+Through these scholarships, I believe that I will be able to spread the message of love that God left with us to better the world we are in now.
 While I am nowhere near being like Jesus, there are teachings that he left behind that we can all relate to and can bring us all together in unity.

 Education